Do you think in the short or long term?

 5: Review accounts thoroughly

-Collaborate with your finance partner to understand the detailed expenses, expense accounts, and essential balance sheet accounts comprising expense accruals and prepayments.
+Collaborate with your finance partner to understand detailed expenses, expense accounts, and essential balance sheet accounts, including expense accruals and prepayments.

-Utilize this information to pinpoint cash reductions that can create an immediate impact.
+Use this information to identify cash reductions that can create an immediate impact.

 6: Prioritize uncommitted and unspent expenses

-Assess your contracts for renegotiation and termination clauses, as the initial impact will be on unspent or uncommitted payments unless refunds can be given or payments can be collected.
+Assess your contracts for renegotiation and termination clauses.
+The initial impact will be on unspent or uncommitted payments unless refunds can be given or payments collected.

 7: Consider capital